 - Make sure to use complete and accurate descriptions are used for your products.
 The description should describe the product, what the product is used for, and what the product is made of.

-- Make sure that customers add their email address and phone number at checkout so that local shipping carriers can contact them about fees and delivery.
+- Make sure that customers add their email address and phone number at checkout so that local shipping carriers can contact the customers about fees and delivery.

-- Publish clear information in your online store about how international customers have to pay import duties and taxes.
-Providing this information helps inform and build trust with your customers.
+- Publish clear information in your online store that international customers need to pay import duties and taxes.
+Providing this information helps to inform your customers and to build their trust in your services.